Calcolo numerico per la generazione di immagini fotorealistiche

 The first command prepares the files for “taking the snapshot,” copying them to the staging area, while the second performs the actual snapshot.

-command opens an editor to enter a
+The git commit command opens an editor to enter a

 description.